-Getting your insurance license is the first step to becoming an insurance agent in Maryland.
+Getting your Maryland insurance license is the first step to becoming an insurance agent in Maryland.
 Whether you’re interested in selling property and casualty insurance, life insurance, health insurance, or any combination of those lines of authority, this article has the information you need to get started.

 After you’ve determined which licenses you need, you must now take your Maryland insurance pre-license education courses.